memor24/storage-services/README.md

 terraform apply
 ```
 ## Configuration Management
-Further configuration (e.g. for security) will be added as Ansible playbooks.
+Further configurations (e.g. for security) will be added as Ansible files.